men-biller/TheRandalbumizer/README.md

 - 1,000+ total albums

 ##  How It Works
-- User selects options on the homepage
+- User selects genre, number of albums, and year range on the homepage
-- Flask pulls random results from the database with applied filters
+- Flask queries the database and randomly selects the specified number of albums
-- Results are rendered dynamically on a clean web page
+- Results are dynamically rendered on a clean, user-friendly web page